blockchainexpert912/Candy-NFT-contracts/README.md

 // Inspect the type of this NFT to verify its origin let nftType = nft.getType()

-// `nftType.identifier` is `A.e03daebed8ca0615.ExampleNFT.NFT`
+// `nftType.identifier` is `A.e03daebed8ca0615.CandyNFT.NFT`
 ```

 ### How to implement metadata

-The [example NFT contract](contracts/ExampleNFT.cdc) shows how to implement metadata views.
+The [Candy NFT contract](contracts/CandyNFT.cdc) shows how to implement metadata views.

 ### List of views